Full Width Scroll

 ES: Besides fashion, you shoot a lot of personal projects.
 How do you feel about selling work?

 HW: There is a distinction with fashion, where someone hires you to be creative, instead of you making something and thinking that’s now going to be sold.
 The idea of me making something from my imagination and for someone to buy it, I find a little bizarre.
 It might be a self-confidence thing from university.
 I like the idea of being asked to do something that has a very specific purpose.
-That’s why I enjoy ceramics—making something purposeful.
+That’s why I enjoy ceramics—making something useful.

 More often, I’ve been trying to make things that don’t have a function.
 Let’s see how that feels, but it’s hard work for me to subvert something that is meant to be functional into a non-functional thing.